Onboarding tutorials in openCARP JupyterLab

 Eikonal Tutorials

-The aim of this tutorial is to teach the required parameters for running Eikonal/Reaction-Eikonal/DREAM simulations in openCARP.
+This tutorial teaches the required parameters for running eikonal/reaction-eikonal/DREAM simulations in openCARP.

 Overview page of onboarding tutorials